 - An injury or strain to the ligament

 - Improper shoes – mainly very soft soles or no cushions on the soles.
-Details on how to find a properly fitting pair of shoes is here.
+Details on how to find a properly fitting pair of shoes are here.

 - Constant standing or walking for long periods of time on a daily basis